hyu47/CS329/Homework-1.md

 ## Notes

 * The information needs to be in a _pretty_ format.
 * Some courses have their schedules spread out between lectures and labs (e.g., CS130R).
 Your program should handle this as well.
+Also, lab sessions that do not have the final exams scheduled should not be printed.